dannywillems/dannywillems.github.io/index.md

   <div class="col-6">
     I am Danny Willems.
 People describe me as a "Software Engineer", a "Cryptography Engineer" or a "hacker".
-    I try to use my developer and mathematical skills to build softwares, libraries and companies to reach a better society according to my values.
+    I try to use my developer and mathematician skills to build softwares, libraries and companies to reach a better society according to my values.
 My values include, but are not restricted to, privacy, egalitarianism, (effective) altruism and more recently veganism.